Fogaraté: Music style

 John Storm Roberts by AllMusic, called the result as "soukous-influenced merengue".
-Fogarate! mixes a variety of music (merengue, salsa, bachata, perico ripiado, African soukous with lyrics influenced by the magical realism of Latin American literature and commenting on the politics of the Caribbean.
+Fogarate! mixes a variety of music (merengue, salsa, bachata, perico ripia'o, African soukous with lyrics influenced by the magical realism of Latin American literature and commenting on the politics of the Caribbean.
 The result of the combination of the works of Diablo Dibala and Francisco Ulloa demonstrate the two-way influence between Afro-pop and Afro-Caribbean music.
 The tracks "El Farolito", "La Cosquillita" and "El Canto de la Hacha" were recording with the collaboration of Francisco Ulloa and his band.
-Those tracks are based on rural merengue, Perico Ripiao.
+Those tracks are based on rural merengue, Perico Ripia'o.
 While, the guitarist Diblo Dibala along with this band Matchatcha, collaborated with the tracks "Fogarate", "Los Mangos Bajitos" and "El Beso de la Ciguatera".
 On the track "Los Parajitos" and "Oprobio" Guerra explored the Cuban son and Vivire the Dominican Bachata.
 "Oficio de Enamorado" is a smooth salsa and on the following track on the tracklist, "La Lacrimosa" attempts an interpretation of Mozart's Requiem with bachata.
 The album also contained Guerra first English language track "July 19th".